paulafranklinn/ALPS/README.md

 Download and install PyRosetta from [this link](https://graylab.jhu.edu/download/PyRosetta4/archive/release/PyRosetta4.Release.python310.linux/).

-### Pbee
+### Evolutionary Scale Modeling (ESM)

-To measure the binding free energy, we use the Protein Binding Energy Estimator (Pbee).
-Therefore, it is necessary to add it to the same folder as this repository.
-It can be obtained from this [link](https://github.com/chavesejf/pbee).
+To mutate protein sequences, we use Evolutionary Scale Modeling (ESM).
+To ensure it works properly, you need to place it in the same folder as this repository.
+You can obtain ESM from this [link](https://github.com/facebookresearch/esm).

 ## Running the Script